bjarkehs/terraform-provider-corax/docs/resources/project.md

 - `id` - (String) The unique identifier (UUID) for the project.
 - `created_by` - (String) The identifier of the user or entity that created the project.
-- `updated_by` - (String) The identifier of the user or entity that last updated the project.
-This may be null.
+- `updated_by` - (String, Nullable) The identifier of the user or entity that last updated the project.
 - `created_at` - (String) The timestamp (RFC3339 format) when the project was created.
-- `updated_at` - (String) The timestamp (RFC3339 format) when the project was last updated.
-This may be null if the project has not been updated.
+- `updated_at` - (String, Nullable) The timestamp (RFC3339 format) when the project was last updated.
 - `owner` - (String) The owner of the project.
 - `collection_count` - (Number) The number of knowledge collections currently associated with this project.
 - `capability_count` - (Number) The number of capabilities (e.g., models, functions) currently associated with this project.